GabeScott/standard-works-vault/General Conference/1981 October - The Honored Place of Woman.md

 I do not wish to wound any feelings, but all of us are aware of instances of active Latter-day Saint families who are experiencing difficulties with their children because mother is not where she ought to be—in the home.

-A recent national magazine gave these alarming figures: “More than 14 million children ages 6 to 13 now have working mothers, and it is estimated that a third of them are unsupervised for lengthy periods each day.”
-(U.S. News and World Report, 14 Sept.
+A recent national magazine gave these alarming figures: “More than 14 million children ages 6 to 13 now have working mothers, and it is estimated that a third of them are unsupervised for lengthy periods each day.” (*U.S. News and World Report,* 14 Sept.
 1981, p.
 42.)

 The seeds of divorce are often sown and the problems of children begin when mother works outside the home.
 You mothers should carefully count the cost before you decide to share breadwinning responsibilities with your husbands.
 It is a truism that children need more of mother than of money.

 President Joseph F. Smith said that “parents in Zion will be held responsible for the acts of their children, not only until they become eight years old but, perhaps, throughout all the lives of their children, provided they have neglected their duty to their children while they were under their care and guidance, and the parents were responsible for them.”
 (In Conference Report, Apr.
 1910, p.
 6.)

 One of the most stirring success stories in scripture is told in the Book of Mormon of Lamanite women who taught their sons the gospel in the home.
 These two thousand young men were taught faith in God at their mothers’ knees.
 Later, they exhibited great faith and courage when they went to war.

-Their leader, Helaman, said of them, “Yea, they had been taught by their mothers, that if they did not doubt, God would deliver them.”
-(Alma 56:47.)
+Their leader, Helaman, said of them, “Yea, they had been taught by their mothers, that if they did not doubt, God would deliver them.” ([[Alma 56.47|Alma 56:47]].)

 There is the key—“they had been taught by their mothers”!

 Years ago, a son wrote to his mother and asked her what she did to successfully rear her children—all nineteen of them!
 She wrote him this reply:

 “The writing anything about my way of education I am much adverse to.
 It cannot, I think, be of service to anyone to know how I, who have lived such a retired life for so many years, used to employ my time and care in bringing up my own children.
-No one can, without renouncing the world, in the most literal sense, observe my methods; and there are few, if any, that would entirely devote above twenty years of the prime of life in hopes to save souls of their children, which they think may be saved without so much ado; for that was my principal intention, however unskillfully and unsuccessfully managed.”
-(Franklin Wilder, Immortal Mother, New York: Vantage Press, 1966, p.
+No one can, without renouncing the world, in the most literal sense, observe my methods; and there are few, if any, that would entirely *devote above twenty years of the prime of life in hopes to save souls of their children,* which they think may be saved without so much ado; for that was my principal intention, however unskillfully and unsuccessfully managed.”
+(Franklin Wilder, *Immortal Mother,* New York: Vantage Press, 1966, p.
 43; italics added.)

 That mother was Susannah Wesley, and the son who wrote was John Wesley, one of the great reformers.
 Twenty years of the prime of life in the hopes of saving the souls of her children!
 Such a task required skill, competence, courage, intelligence, and ingenuity far above any career.

-Do you want a principle for successful motherhood?
-Make time to teach your children the gospel and principles of gospel living when they are young.
-It may be that you too will need to “renounce the world” and “devote above twenty years of the prime of life in hopes to save the souls of [your] children.”
+Do you want a principle for successful motherhood? *Make time* to teach your children the gospel and principles of gospel living when they are young.
+It may be that you too will need to “renounce the world” and “devote above twenty years of the prime of life in hopes to save the souls of \[your\] children.”

 No accomplishment transcends the building of the character of a son or a daughter of God.